-The Company’s Board of Directors shall consist of between five and seven members to be elected by the Annual General Meeting for a period of two years.
-The Board elects the
+The Company’s Board of Directors shall consist of between five and seven members.

-The Company has no corporate assembly and the Annual General Meeting elects the Board.
-The interests of the employees are upheld through an agreement between the employees and Odfjell concerning the involvement of employees.
-The employees have established a permanent Employee Representatives Body (ERB).
-The ERB consists of up to six representatives, partly from our tank terminal in Rotterdam, the main office in Bergen and the Officers' Council.
-The scope of information and consulting procedures shall cover transnational issues, concerning a group of employees either in the Company directly or in one or more of its subsidiaries.
+The Company has no corporate assembly.
+The interests of the employees are safeguarded through an agreement between the employees and Odfjell ensuring the involvement of employees.
+The employees have established a permanent Employee Representative Body.
+The Employee Representative Body consists of up to six representatives, partly from the tank terminal in Rotterdam, the headquarters in Bergen and the Maritime Officers' Council.

 Employee involvement at corporate level and in most subsidiaries abroad is also secured by various committees and councils, in which Management and employee representatives, both onshore personnel and seafarers, meet to discuss relevant issues.